Maybe you're considering hosting your online courses on Teachable, but you're not sure if they offer a free plan? That's what we're looking at today.

 But once you’ve found the plan that works best for you, it’s best to lock in at annual rates.
 You’ll save $120 per year on the Basic plan if you pay annually, and $240 on the Professional plan!

-The Teachable Business plan costs a whopping $399 per month and doesn’t make sense for most independent course creators.
+The Teachable Business plan costs a whopping $249 per month and doesn’t make sense for most independent course creators.
 For that reason, I haven’t bothered to discuss it in detail in this article.

 It allows for up to 100 admin-level users and only really makes sense for large organizations where you need multiple instructors to be able to upload materials.

 What other online course platforms should I consider?

 Whilst Teachable is a really solid online course platform that I would highly recommend to anyone starting out making & selling online courses, perhaps you’re interested in what other options there are?

 For a broad overview of the options, how they differ and which features to look out for, check out my guide to the best online course platforms.

 The main competitor to Teachable and Teachable pricing is Thinkific.
 They both offer very similar features at a similar price point.
 See my in-depth comparison of Teachable vs Thinkific or Podia vs. Teachable for more info on this.

 You might also be interested in Kajabi, which offers a platform with more marketing and design features.

 Or you could choose to create your online course on your own WordPress website.